erlingto/javascripts/README.md

 # javascripts
 Me learning JS

-A star in javascript because im basic
+A* in javascript because im basic